-Parameters Description IPA active Select this property to switch on the IPA.
+Property Description IPA active Select this property to switch on the IPA.
 Database Define the database in which the IPA is to store the alarm data (see Database (on page 9)) Table name Enter a free name for the table of your IPA data.
 A table with this name is automatically created in the database the first time the database is accessed.
 Saving cycle Define the interval in which the alarm data is to be written from the buffer to the database.
 Values are, in practice, between 2 and 5 minutes.
 Buffer size State how many alarms are to be saved in the buffer.
 The content of the buffer is saved to the database at the end of each cycle.
 The buffer is empty again after that.
 If, within a cycle, more than just the given number of alarms occurs, the oldest alarms are lost first.
 Shift from PFS Select this property in order to apply the times for the shifts from the Production & Facility Scheduler.
 If you activate this property, you can display downtimes with breaks already subtracted during the evaluation of the alarms.
-Shift from variable Select a variable of type INT.
+Shift from variable Select an INT variable.
 Together with the property shift name from list, you can assign numbers to shift names.
 Pre-defined time filter Define the different time filters that you can use in Runtime.
 Alarm cause Define the different alarm causes that you can use in Runtime.
 Equipment identification Define the different equipment identifications that you can use in Runtime.
 Equipment identification via Decide whether you want to use the start of the identification of a variable or the start of the variable name as part of the equipment identification.
 Shift name from PFS Select this property in order to apply the shift names for the defined shifts from the Production & Facility Scheduler.
 Shift name from list Define the shift names to numeric values.
 Using the numeric value of the variables that you have created under shift name from variable, the shift name defined here is displayed in Runtime for the respective alarm.
-To delete Via the drop-down list select the user authorization which a user must have in order to delete database entries of the Industrial Performance Analyzer.
-For editing Via the drop-down list select the user authorization which a user must have in order to edit database entries of the Industrial Performance Analyzer.
+To delete In the drop-down list, select the authorization level that a user must have in order to delete database entries from the Industrial Performance Analyzer.
+To edit In the drop-down list, select the authorization level that a user must have in order to edit database entries from the Industrial Performance Analyzer.